aithlab/algorithm/README.md

 # Algorithm

-Solving one algorithm problem every day, if possible.., which is in [Baekjoon], [HackerRank], and so on.
+Solving one algorithm problem every day(if possible..), which is in [Baekjoon], [HackerRank], and so on.

 Language: Python